 Also known as mastopexy or breast ptosis cure.

-This intervention is widely practiced to correct sagging breasts or uneven, a reduction in the volume of the breasts and stretched nipples or areolas, giving them back the shape of their youth and a more sensual curve.
+This intervention is very practiced to correct drooping or uneven breasts, a reduction in the volume of the breasts and stretched nipples or areolas, by giving them back the shape of their youth and a more sensual curve.
 If there is too little or too much breast volume, breast augmentation or breast reduction may be recommended in addition to the breast lift.
-Every year, many women successfully embark on breast lift surgery, and are very satisfied with the result.
+Every year, many women successfully undergo breast lift surgery and are very satisfied with the result.

 When can you consider a breast lift?

-- Pregnancy, breastfeeding, gravity, weight gain or loss, normal aging, and heredity have taken their toll on the shape of your breasts, causing them to sag;
+- Pregnancy, breastfeeding, severity, weight gain or loss, normal aging and heredity have affected the shape of your breasts, causing them to sag;

-- If Dr. Christophe Desouches thinks breast implants alone aren't likely to achieve the shape you desire;
+- If Dr Christophe Desouches thinks that breast implants alone are not likely to achieve the contour you desire;

-- If the tissue surrounding the nipple or areola has become distended.
+- If the tissue around the nipple or areola has become distended.

 What are the benefits of breast ptosis treatment?

-- You will have better breast shape, better symmetry and a fuller cleavage;
+- You will have a better breast shape, better symmetry and a fuller neckline;

 - Your breasts will look younger;

-- You will be more attractive, naked or fully clothed, and you will feel more sure of yourself.
+- You will be more attractive, naked or dressed, and you will feel more confident about yourself.

-- The effects of a breast lift may slowly wear off over time due to gravity and aging of the skin;
+- The effects of a breast lift may slowly wear off over time due to the severity and aging of the skin;

 - A breast lift leaves scars that will be hidden by a bra or swimsuit;

-- A subsequent pregnancy can penalize the initial result.
+- A subsequent pregnancy may penalize the initial result.

-These are the three major pros and cons to consider if you are tempted by a breast lift.
-If you want to know the best possible solution in your case, a consultation with Dr. Christophe Desouches, plastic surgeon in Marseille, is necessary for an accurate assessment.
+These are the three major advantages and disadvantages to consider if you are tempted by a breast lift.
+If you want to know the best possible solution in your case, a consultation with Dr Christophe Desouches, cosmetic surgeon in Marseille, is necessary for a precise assessment.

 Are you a good candidate for a breast lift?

 If you are increasingly dissatisfied with your sagging breasts, you may wonder how surgery can help you.
-Don't be surprised if Dr. Christophe Desouches, a surgeon from Marseille, suggests that you combine breast augmentation or breast reduction with your breast lift; these additional procedures may be necessary to achieve your expectations.
+Do not be surprised if Dr Christophe Desouches, surgeon from Marseille, suggests that you combine breast augmentation or breast reduction with your breast lift; these additional procedures may be necessary to meet your expectations.

-Here are some of the most common reasons why you may want to consider a breast lift:
+Here are some of the most common reasons you might want to consider a breast lift:

 - The breasts are sagging but of sufficient size;